Advanced search

 1. What Oxaliplatin is and what it is used for

-Oxaliplatin is an anticancer drug that contains platinum.
+Oxaliplatin is an anti-cancer drug that inhibits tumour growth and contains a platinum.

 2. What you need to know before you use Oxaliplatin